jordyarms/ttt-cipher/README.md

-# TTT Cypher
+# TTT Cipher

-A Tic-Tac-Toe Cypher and accompanying Python code and reference visualization.
+A Tic-Tac-Toe Cipher and accompanying Python code and reference visualization.

-Built in a response to wondering if you could use a tic-tac-toe board as a cypher.
+Built in a response to wondering if you could use a tic-tac-toe board as a cipher.

 ## Repository Structure